Pico Bank picoMini by CMU-Africa Solution

 Description

-A banking APK hides credentials in its source code and encodes transaction amounts as ASCII values.
-Decompile, find the credentials and token, then craft a server request to retrieve the flag.
+A banking APK hides credentials in its source code and encodes transaction amounts as binary strings.
+Decompile the app, find the OTP hardcoded in strings.xml and decode the binary amounts to recover the flag, then confirm by sending the OTP to the server.

 Download the APK file.